 The marriage with Jolanda de Brienne was planned just as a political strategy; in the same period Frederick met an extraordinary woman, Bianca Lancia, the true love of the emperor.
 Her real name is unknown.
 From that relationship Manfredi, the future king of Sicily, was born.

-Honorius III hadn’t the possibility to see the results of his actions.
+Honorius III had not the possibility to see the results of his actions.
 The pope died the 18th of march 1227 and his successor was the uncompromising Gregory IX, named Ugolino of Anagni.
 In the month of september of the same year Frederick II decided to leave to the 6th Crusade.
 However, a few days after leaving the port of Brindisi, he had to come back to Puglia due to a pestilence.

 The Sixth Crusade